-- Transition programming to support students with disabilities as they enter CU and prepare to graduate, and - Mentorship programs such as the Eye to Eye program that matches CU students with middle-school students and the Academic Skills Kit (ASK) mentors' program - Support the Office of Information Technology in expanding proactive resources for Universal Design services related to making teaching materials fully accessible for all learners - Provide additional resources for the Office of Institutional Equity and Compliance and the Office of Victims' Assistance to support students who are harassed, attacked, or sexually assaulted - As international student populations grow, provide additional resources for the Office of International Student and Scholar Services and other units and distributed individuals on campus who work directly with and on behalf of international students - Provide additional resources for the Center for Inclusion and Social Change in support of its work with all students, in particular LGBTQIA+ populations, students from racially and ethnically diverse backgrounds, and women and femme-identifying students
+- Support the Office of Disability Services - Grant additional scholarships to students with disabilities - Increase funding, support, and resources for: - Transition programming to support students with disabilities as they enter CU and prepare to graduate, and - Mentorship programs such as the Eye to Eye program that matches CU students with middle-school students and the Academic Skills Kit (ASK) mentors' program - Support the Office of Information Technology in expanding proactive resources for Universal Design services related to making teaching materials fully accessible for all learners - Provide additional resources for the Office of Institutional Equity and Compliance and the Office of Victims' Assistance to support students who are harassed, attacked, or sexually assaulted - As international student populations grow, provide additional resources for the Office of International Student and Scholar Services and other units and distributed individuals on campus who work directly with and on behalf of international students - Provide additional resources for the Center for Inclusion and Social Change in support of its work with all students, in particular LGBTQIA+ populations, students from racially and ethnically diverse backgrounds, and women and femme-identifying students

-7. Support efforts to increase accessibility of high impact practices for student success:
+7. Support efforts to increase accessibility of high-impact practices for student success:

-• High-impact practices (HIPs) are data-driven teaching and learning practices that have been widely tested and have been shown to be beneficial for college students from many backgrounds.
+High-impact practices are data-driven teaching and learning practices that have been widely tested and have been shown to be beneficial for college students from many backgrounds.
 But some of these include opportunities that are not always accessible to students, particularly those with lower socio-economic means.
 Knowing this, programs at CU have worked to address these challenges.
-Study Abroad has programs like Go Scholar to give more students the opportunity to engage in global learning.
-Programs like Undergraduate Research Opportunities Program (UROP) and Biological Sciences Initiative (BSI) help provide paid research opportunities to undergraduates.
+Education Abroad has programs like Go Scholar to give more students the opportunity to engage in global learning.
+Programs like Undergraduate Research Opportunities Program and Biological Sciences Initiative help provide paid research opportunities to undergraduates.
 These types of programs can be grown, as might those supplementing unpaid internships.